Igor-Kuts/Projects/README.md

 - **Machine Learning**

-    - 'derivatives_in_ml.ipynb.ipynb': Brief overview of the role of Derivatives in Machine Learning with examples.
+    - 'derivatives_in_ml.ipynb': Brief overview of the role of Derivatives in Machine Learning with examples.

 # July 28, 2023